Envy-Free Cake-Cutting for Four Agents: Introduction

 In this paper we study the envy-free cake-cutting problem with \emph{connected pieces}.
 A simple algorithm is known for two agents: the \emph{cut-and-choose} protocol.
 The first agent cuts the cake in two equal parts, according to its own valuation, and then the second agent picks its favorite piece, and the first agent receives the remaining piece.
 This simple algorithm can be implemented in the standard Robertson-Webb query model \cite{WoegingerS07-cake}, and yields an envy-free allocation.
 For three players or more, Stromquist \cite{stromquist2008envy} has shown that no algorithm using Robertson-Webb queries exists for finding envy-free allocations.
 In order to bypass this impossibility result, Brânzei and Nisan \cite{BranzeiN22-cake-query} propose to study the complexity of finding approximate envy-free allocations instead.
 An allocation is $\eps$-envy-free, if $v_i(A_i) \geq v_i(A_j) - \eps$ for all agents $i,j$.
 In this setting, an $\eps$-envy-free allocation can be found by brute force using $\poly(1/\eps)$ queries when the number of agents is constant.
 An \emph{efficient} algorithm is one that instead only uses $\poly(\log(1/\eps))$ queries.

 With this relaxation in place, the problem with three agents can be solved efficiently~\cite{DQS12}.
-As shown by Brânzei and Nisan~\cite{BranzeiN22-cake-query}, a moving-knife algorithm due to Barbanel and Brams \cite{barbanel2004cake} can also be efficiently simulated in the query model.
-Both of these algorithms require that the valuations be \emph{monotone}, a standard assumption in many works on the topic.
+As shown by Brânzei and Nisan~\cite{BranzeiN22-cake-query}, moving-knife algorithms due to Barbanel and Brams \cite{barbanel2004cake} and Stromquist~\cite{Stromquist80-existence} can also be efficiently simulated in the query model.
+All of these algorithms require that the valuations be \emph{monotone}, a standard assumption in many works on the topic.
 A valuation function $v_i$ is monotone if $v_i(A) \geq v_i(B)$, whenever $A$ is a superset of $B$.

 For four agents, the problem has remained open, even for moving-knife procedures.
 Barbanel and Brams \cite{barbanel2004cake} provided a moving-knife procedure for four agents but using 5 cuts, improving upon an existing result of Brams et al~\cite{brams1997moving} which used $11$ cuts, and asked whether the minimal number of cuts could be achieved.
 The problem of finding an algorithm for connected $\eps$-envy-free cake-cutting with four agents was explicitly posed by Deng et al.~\cite{DQS12}.
 More recently it was conjectured by Brânzei and Nisan~\cite{BranzeiN22-cake-query} that such an algorithm might not exist: